Hidden Costs Every Athlete Should Consider

 Financial Costs

-Pursuing athletic activities may seem like a low-cost way of gaining fitness and physical skill.
-With that said, there are plenty of costs involved in training, especially if you would like to get to a professional level within a specific time.
-According to Amanda Allen at Breaking Muscle, a CrossFit Games-level professional athlete foots many weekly and monthly expenses that are important to know about before you follow a similar path.
+Pursuing athletic activities is a low-cost way of gaining fitness and physical skill.
+With that said, training involves plenty of costs, especially if you would like to get to a professional level within a specific time.
+According to Amanda Allen at Breaking Muscle, a CrossFit Games-level professional athlete foots many weekly and monthly expenses that are important to know before you follow a similar path.

 Allen’s breakdown included costs such as protein powder, supplements like BCAAs, creatine, beta-alanine, taurine, glutamine, and L-carnitine, and vitamins, including B, C, multivitamins, zinc, fish oil, magnesium and more.
 It also included the costs of a nutritionist or naturopath, the expenses of pro coaching, and specialised clothing and training equipment.

-The breakdown made provisions for super-foods to keep athletes in good health.
+The breakdown made provisions for superfoods to keep athletes in good health.
 Plus, it included grass-fed meats, organic eggs and dairy, protein bars and more athlete-specific health foods.
 Also on the list were weekly massages and physiotherapy.
 Along with floats and cryotherapy to relieve muscle stiffness and keep the body in great shape while minimising the risk of strain.
-Last but not least was the cost of travelling to competitions (or to your training gym).
-The breakdown averaged these costs out at $585 per week, roughly £445 per week in the UK.
+Last was the cost of travelling to competitions (or your training gym).
+The breakdown averaged these costs at $585 per week, roughly £445 per week in the UK.

 It is important to remember that these are only the basic costs an athlete will face.
-This does not include rent, mortgage payments or accommodation, fuel costs, general groceries, entertainment, holidays, or other day-to-day expenses.
+It does not include rent, mortgage payments or accommodation, fuel costs, general groceries, entertainment, holidays, or other day-to-day expenses.
 It does not include gym fees or doctor’s appointments when necessary.
-The higher you rank as an athlete, the more likely it is that sponsors will help you cover your costs, but all of these costs may fall to you if you are training on your own time.
+The higher you rank as an athlete, the more likely sponsors will help you cover your costs, but all of these costs may fall to you if you are training on your own time.

 Recreational Injury

-For many years, the US Surgeon General has recommended long duration and high-intensity training to solve the growing issues of obesity, heart disease and metabolic syndrome in our society.
+For many years, the US Surgeon General has recommended long-duration and high-intensity training to solve the growing issues of obesity, heart disease and metabolic syndrome in our society.
 However, the Surgeon General has also highlighted an increased risk of injury as the primary risk involved in this approach.
-Many recent studies, including a paper by Conn et al. published in Injury Prevention, highlight the under-researched and infrequently spoken about the issue of injury in recreational sports and athletics.
+Many recent studies, including a paper by Conn et al. published in Injury Prevention, highlight the under-researched and infrequently spoken about injury in recreational sports and athletics.
 The number-one determinant of injury in sports is the nature of the activity itself, with those who play contact sports at the highest risk.
-According to the study, personal injury history plays an important role, particularly in younger athletes.
+According to the study, personal injury history is essential, particularly in younger athletes.

-The paper used data from the National Health Interview survey to further explore the hidden costs of athletic injury.
-It found that 28% of working adults have lost at least one day a year from work due to sports injuries.
-And, for people aged 5 to 24 years, sports injuries account for one out of every five injury episodes.
+The paper used data from the National Health Interview Survey to explore the hidden costs of athletic injury further.
+It was found that 28% of working adults lost at least one day a year from work due to sports injuries.
+And for people aged 5 to 24, sports injuries account for one out of every five injury episodes.
 The researchers recommend using protective equipment, stricter rules in sports, and proper after-activity care as reliable ways to reduce the risk of athletic injury.

 The Dangers of Athletic Pressure

-Athletes are often viewed as being muscular, powerful, fit and healthy.
+Athletes are often viewed as muscular, powerful, fit, and healthy.
 But this can come at a cost.
 Many athletes feel pressure from their peers and the public.
-They think they are expected to look and perform in specific ways to classify a successful sportsman and woman.
+They think they are expected to look and perform in specific ways to be classified as successful sportsmen and women.
 It is not easy to predict the outcomes of this pressure.
 But some expected consequences include the development of eating disorders, mental health challenges, and physical injury due to overexercising.

-Athletes are thus encouraged to work closely alongside a nutritionist.
-In doing this, they can ensure that they meet their daily macro and micro-nutrient intake requirements without restricting their portions or food intake too heavily.
-Those interested in losing, gaining or maintaining a certain weight should always do so through the guidance of a professional.
+Thus, athletes are encouraged to work closely with a nutritionist.
+This can ensure that they meet their daily macro- and micro-nutrient intake requirements without restricting their portions or food intake too heavily.
+Those interested in losing, gaining, or maintaining a certain weight should always do so under the guidance of a professional.

 A Potentially Costly Exercise

 Pursuing a life of recreational or professional athleticism has many hidden costs.
-Knowing how to forecast and budget for these costs is essential as they are a crucial part of your success.
+Knowing how to forecast and budget for these costs is essential as they are crucial to your success.

-Doing your research and knowing about the risks and costs beforehand will help you make better, more sustainable choices.
-Your training, diet, mental health and bank balance will suffer if you do not plan.
+Researching and knowing the risks and costs beforehand will help you make better, more sustainable choices.
+Without a plan, your training, diet, mental health, and bank balance will suffer.

 Page Reference